steveculshaw/brindlewoodbay/README.md

       - shows the body, with the cod laid beside the body (W) takes the watch to have it checked out ...
       - spot a lady with a white fluffy dog, leaving the fish store
-      - tail her, Allison marching towards the marina with Pixie on a lead
+      - tail her, Alison marching towards the marina with Pixie on a lead
       Clue: forbid love affair
       - the watch is fine; maybe somebody mis-set it?
     (A) do the Sheriff's paperwork ...
       - the notes are a financiers aide memoire

-## 16th June
+#### 16th June

 Milcah dreams overnight of three women, who say "Embrace the Void"